Towards Weakly Supervised End-to-end Learning for Long-video Action Recognition: Conclusion

-\begin{quote} \textit{``\textbf{THIS} work introduces a weakly supervised end-to-end training framework for long video data, balancing both efficiency and the cost of annotation during training.
+\begin{quote} \textit{\textbf{THIS} work introduces the first weakly supervised end-to-end framework for training action recognition models on long-video data, balancing both efficiency and the cost of annotation during training.
 Leveraging the proposed framework, a new long-video feature extraction pipeline is established, which significantly improves the video representation for a wide range of long-video action understanding tasks.
-This is a long-term maintenance project, and will support more long-video datasets and long-video action understanding tasks in the future.''} \end{quote}
+This is a long-term maintenance project, and will support more long-video datasets and long-video action understanding tasks in the future.} \end{quote}